jaclu/tmux-mouse-swipe/README.md

 When you are at the keyboard obviously a key sequence is both faster and more natural to switch sessions or windows.
-I use this tool mostly to just getting a quick overview when having the terminal on a side screen, in such cases mouse swiping is handy.
+I use this tool mostly just getting a quick overview when having the terminal on a side screen, in such cases mouse swiping is handy.

 The reason I wrote it as a posix script is that since it gets run multiple